-Workers' Compensation protects your employees if an injury should occur during the course of their employment with your company.
-Payments are made to the injured party and may cover medical payments, loss of wages, or the cost of necessary therapy.
+Workers’ Compensation protects your employees if an injury should occur during the course of their employment with your company.
+Payments are made to the injured party and may cover medical payments, loss of wages, and the cost of necessary therapy.

 At the very minimum, Workers’ Compensation insurance policies will cover an employee’s medical expenses and reimburse him or her for some percentage of lost wages.